Will Honey with wife in 2024

 My Programming Journey

 I grew up in Manhattan, Kansas.
 In middle school, I really wanted an iPhone, but back then they were locked to AT&T which our small town didn't have.
 I ended up getting a Samsung Instinct (whose ads famously claimed it was an iPhone killer–it was bad).
-I tried learning how to program apps on it but it was beyond me.
+I tried learning how to program apps on it but I gave up.
 It was complicated and there weren't enough resources out there.
 Eventually, Palm announced the Palm Pre and I was hooked.
 I spent tons of time watching videos, reading articles, and discussing the phone in online forums.

 I got one the day the phone released on June 6th, 2009.
 I remember on release day I spent much of my day on forums helping other new users answer questions and figure out how to use their new phones.
 I gained a little bit of notority in a VERY niche corner of the internet and was asked to be a "Technical Reviewer" of Palm Pre: The Missing Manual.
 (You can see my name in the "About the Creative Team" section.
 Clearly I didn't get the memo that the bio was supposed to be about things other than webOS).